conan-io/conan-io.github.io/_posts/2020-09-07-New-conan-release-1-29.markdown

 ## Experimental Toolchain for Gnu Make

 Continuing our work on Conan's new toolchain strategy, this release contains a toolchain class for the `Gnu Make` build system.
-Like the existing `MSBuild` and `CMake` toolchains which had been added previously, this new toolchain class generates `.mak` files for the `Gnu Make` build system which contain all the relevant build-related variables from Conan.
+Like the existing `CMake` toolchain which had been added previously, this new toolchain class generates `.mak` files for the `Gnu Make` build system which contain all the relevant build-related variables from Conan.
 To clarify, this does NOT include variables related to dependencies: this is still the domain of generators.